wehs7661/ensemble_md/docs/simulations.rst

   - :code:`add_swappables`: (Optional, Default: :code:`None`)
       A list of lists that additionally consider states (in global indices) that can be swapped.
 For example, :code:`add_swappables=[[4, 5], [14, 15]]` means that if a replica samples state 4, it can be swapped with another replica that samples state 5 and vice versa.
 The same logic applies to states 14 and 15.
-      This could be useful for EEXE simulations for multiple serial mutations, where we enforce exchanges between states 4 and 5 (and 14 and 15) and perform coordinate manipulation.
+      This could be useful for REXEE simulations for multiple serial mutations, where we enforce exchanges between states 4 and 5 (and 14 and 15) and perform coordinate manipulation.
   - :code:`proposal`: (Optional, Default: :code:`exhaustive`)
       The method for proposing simulations to be swapped.
 Available options include :code:`single`, :code:`exhaustive`, :code:`neighboring`, and :code:`multiple`.